Common Types of Hearing Loss

-Conductive hearing loss results from sound waves being conducted through the outer and/or middle ear inefficiently.
+Conductive Hearing Loss –Conductive hearing loss results from sound waves being conducted through the outer and/or middle ear inefficiently.
 Sound waves are blocked or muffled before they can reach the inner ear, which is still functioning properly.
 Conductive hearing loss is usually treated medically.

-Noise-Induced Hearing Loss results from exposure to loud noises over a long period of time.
-This is one of the most common types of hearing loss, and, unfortunately, it is also the most preventable.
-Onset is gradual, painless, and frequently undetected until significant reduction in hearing has occurred.
+Noise-Induced Hearing Loss –Noise-Induced Hearing Loss results from exposure to loud noises over a long period of time.
+This is one of the most common types of hearing loss, and, fortunately, it is also the most preventable.
+Onset is gradual, painless, and frequently undetected until a significant reduction in hearing has occurred.

-Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.
+Mixed Hearing Loss –Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.